MS-Mielnic/getting-started-with-dbt-on-snowflake/README.md

-# playing with dbt on Snowflake
+# Playing with dbt on Snowflake

 ## Overview